jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 </div>
 ```

-We can't test this yet because we don't have a convenient way to display the
+We can't test this because we don't have a convenient way to display the
 widget in JupyterLab yet.
 Let's fix that now.